roncers/reviews/README.md

 # My Film Reviews

-A collection of my personal reviews of movies I’ve watched.
+A collection of my personal movie reviews.
 For the moment they all are written in spanish.
 I'm planning on translating them.

 ## About
-I like analyzing films and writing down my thoughts.
+I like movies so sometimes I write down my thoughts.
-This repo contains short reviews, ratings, and notes on movies I’ve seen.
+This repo contains short insights on movies I’ve seen.

 ## How to Read
 Just browse the files or open them in your favorite Markdown viewer.